 All children residing in the United States have a right to public education regardless of race, color, national origin, citizenship, immigration status, or the status of their parents/guardians.
 The U.S. Supreme Court affirmed this right more than 30 years ago when it ruled, in Plyer v.
 Doe, 457 U.S. 202 (1982), that it is unconstitutional for states to deny students access to a free public education based on their immigration status.

 All families, however, must be prepared to ensure children are safe in the case of any unplanned emergency.
-Please be proactive and follow these guidelines in your planning:
+Please be proactive and follow the Guidelines for Planning

 The Governor of Connecticut and the Connecticut State Department of Education recommend the following resources for families who are concerned about how the immigration status of parents and children may affect the safety of children.

 Here are additional links that may be useful to families:

 The Connecticut Department of Education provided resources to support districts anticipating an influx of homeless families, especially as of September 2017, in the aftermath of Hurricane Maria.